Yohannoa/Yohannoa/README.md

 - 👋 Hi, I’m @Yohannoa
 - 👀 I’m interested in Roblox
 - 🌱 I’m currently learning in school
-- 💞️ I’m looking to collaborate on computer
+- 💞️ I’m looking to collaborate in person
 - 📫 How to reach me 914556@g.dentonisd.org
 - 😄 Pronouns: They/Was
 - ⚡ Fun fact: I do not have a girlfriend